How to use Paris Metro subway

 Single Use Tickets

-Single tickets for the Metro are known as “Ticket t+”.
-These tickets are valid for a single continuous journey of any length, throughout the Metro system, including changes to other Metro lines and RER interurban trains within Zone 1.
-These tickets are sold as single units or in books of 10.
+Basic Paris Metro tickets are known as “Ticket t+”.
+These tickets are valid for a single continuous journey of any length throughout the Paris Metro system, including changes to other Metro lines and RER interurban trains within Zone 1.
+These tickets are sold as single one-way fares or in books of 10.
+If you want a return ticket, you simply buy two Metro tickets.
+Paris Metro tickets have no expiry; You can use them at any time in the future.

 The complete price schedule for this Paris day ticket is as follows: